josegcpa/imdm/docs/source/usage.rst

    >>> {"type":True,"length":True,"shape":None,"range":None,"path":False}

 Easy!
-All arguments are relatively clear, but ``data_stage`` is somewhat more ellusive; for this reason I introduce here the concept of three data stages:
+All arguments are relatively clear, but ``data_stage`` is somewhat more ellusive; for this reason we introduce here the concept of three data stages:

 -  ``raw`` - the input exactly as it is.
 This is useful to test whether